jocoly/borpa/README.md

 Currently running with SD 2.0 in the backend, and using the text-davinci-003 language model.

+Video is generated using the Modelscope text2vid plugin for SD.
+I borrowed the backend setup from [deforum-art/sd-webui-text2video](https://github.com/deforum-art/sd-webui-text2video)

 Provide an OpenAI token for the text completion.

 ## Supported Commands: